-At first it’s difficult to discern between what the guidance is and what the mind’s telling you.
+At first it’s difficult to discern between what the guidance is and what the mind tells you.

-But gradually, as you continue to practice tuning in, the guidance becomes something that you can trust.
+Gradually however, as you practice tuning in, the guidance becomes something you can trust.

-It takes time but eventually you’ll have experiences, and you come to trust them, to rely on them.
+It takes time but eventually you begin to have experiences which you come to rely on.

 For instance, when I have car trouble I trust my mechanic to fix it.
 Though I didn’t trust him in the beginning, over time trust’s developed through having positive experiences with his work.

-In a similar manner, you’ll learn to trust your inner guidance.
+In a similar manner, you learn to trust your inner guidance.

 We’re sustained by something greater

-Whatever name you give to the power within you, if you learn to tune into it and follow, life’s journey takes on an entirely new meaning and direction.
+Whatever name you give to the power within, if you tune in and follow, your life’s journey takes on an entirely new meaning and direction.

 Spirituality and our connection with Nature

-Ultimately however, no one else defines another person’s understanding of Spirituality or the relationship they share with their spirit, with themselves or with the planet.
+Ultimately, no one can define another person’s understanding of Spirituality or the relationship they have with Spirit.

 The intuitive mind is a sacred gift and the rational mind is a faithful servant.
 We have created a society that honors the servant and has forgotten the gift. ~ Albert Einstein